EUC Score Test Results

 Test Engineer: Benny Tritsch Date of test: 11 December 2022

-Testable question: What are the results when running the score Simloads (type 3) on an Azure D4s v3 VM with Parallels RAS 19?
+Find out what the results are when running Score Simloads (= type 3) on an Azure D4s v3 VM with Parallels RAS 19.

 Simload and Link View and Type Observation

-Sync Player SL3-AppStart Single View - Standard APP LAUNCH SCORE = 0.61
+Sync Player SL3-AppStart Single View - STD APP LAUNCH SCORE = 0.61

-Sync Player SL3-AppDialog Single View - Standard APP DIALOG SCORE = 0.31
+Sync Player SL3-AppDialog Single View - STD APP DIALOG SCORE = 0.31

-Sync Player SL3-FractalsDragon Single View - Standard FRACTALS DRAGON SCORE = 2.63
+Sync Player SL3-FractalsDragon Single View - STD FRACTALS DRAGON SCORE = 2.63

-Sync Player SL3-FractalsPythagoras Single View - Standard FRACTALS PYTHAGORAS SCORE = 4.38
+Sync Player SL3-FractalsPythagoras Single View - STD FRACTALS PYTHAGORAS SCORE = 4.38

-Sync Player SL3-GDIPlusRect Single View - Standard GDI+ RECTANGLES SCORE = 2.35
+Sync Player SL3-GDIPlusRect Single View - STD GDI+ RECTANGLES SCORE = 2.35

-Sync Player SL3-IOPS Single View - Standard IOPS SCORE = 9.87
+Sync Player SL3-IOPS Single View - STD IOPS SCORE = 9.87

-Result: The Simload type-3 scores are in the range as can be expected on an Azure D4s v3 VM, independently of Parallels RAS 19.
-Start times and CPU performance is good, while the Standard SSD IOPS performance of the VM is below average.
+The EUC Score Simload type-3 scores are in the range as can be expected on an Azure D4s v3 VM, independently of Parallels RAS 19.
+Start times and CPU performance are good, while the Standard SSD IOPS performance of the VM is below average.

 Windows 365 Cloud PC versus Parallels RAS 19 Full Client